 Encourage customers to leave reviews by sending automated messages whenever they purchase.

-Producing regular, high quality content is an easy way for your site to rank for more keywords and will help you to build backlinks too.
+Producing regular, high-quality content is an easy way for your site to rank for more keywords and will help you with building links too.

 Posting regular content can help to build trust with your customers and set you as an expert in your industry.